 - Place samples in a household freezer

-To return samples, simply have participants place samples in a cooler with ice or gel packs and drop their sample off at their local research site, or a research coordinator can safely pick up the cooler with collected samples from the participant.
+To return samples, simply have participants place samples in a cooler with ice or gel packs and drop their samples off at their local research site, or a research coordinator can safely pick up the cooler with collected samples from the participant.
 If you prefer to have participants ship samples back to the research site, follow step #5.
 Samples should be transported in a cooler with wet or dry ice.

 #4.
 Handle Saliva Samples With a Category B Classification.